nfq-technologies/sylius-omnisend-plugin/docs/test_plan.md

 ##CONTACT

 On user register action:
-- data should be send to OMNISEND.
+- data should be sent to Omnisend.
 - Omnisend contact id should be added to the database
 - omnisendContactID cookie should be added to the browser.